Samtfm/in-other-words/README.md

 updateVelocities(){
   const collisions = [];
-  this.words.forEach(wordA => {
+  // Accumulate all collisions between words this.words.forEach(wordA => {
     this.words.forEach(wordB => {
       if (wordA !== wordB && wordA.active && wordB.active) {
         let collision = wordA.checkCollision(wordB);
+        // checkCollision returns a reference to wordA, and a vector that
-        if (collision) {
+        // points away from wordB, proportional to how much they overlap if (collision) {
           collisions.push(collision);
         }
       }
     });
   });
+  // Once all collisions have been calculated for a frame, they can be applied.
+  // Collisions are resolved by updating both the position AND velocity
-  collisions.forEach(({object, impulse}) => {
+  // for a dampened but smooth bounce effect. collisions.forEach(({object, impulse}) => {
-    object.vel.x += Math.sign(impulse.x)*.3;
+    // Add to velocity.
+Gives words a little bit of momentum when moving apart. object.vel.x += Math.sign(impulse.x)*.3;
     object.vel.y +=  Math.sign(impulse.y)*.1;

+    // Directly update position.
+Quickly resolves overlaps without sending
-    if (!object.frozen){ // words have a grace period of no movement object.pos.x += impulse.x/5;
+    // words flying apart at high speeds object.pos.x += impulse.x/5;
     object.pos.y += impulse.y/5;
-    }
   });
 }
 ```

 # Further Development
-  - allow canvas to appropriately resize with window.
+  - Allow canvas to appropriately resize with window.
-  - factor out physics logic from `word.js` into a separate class;
+  - Factor out physics logic from `word.js` into a separate class
   - Optimize physics logic to only check for collisions on objects that have recently moved